 My name is Deborah and I became very unwell with MCAS in March 2018, although looking back I can see I had it mildly all my life.
 I have worked really hard to find ways to manage the condition, and the support and advice that I received from members of the Mast Cell Action online forum and the Mast Cell Action charity have been invaluable to me in my MCAS journey.

 Now I am feeling a little bit better, I volunteer as a Community Champion for Mast Cell Action so that I can 'give something back' and hopefully support others in the way that I was supported when I needed it.
-I love volunteering with Jen to deliver the Qigong sessions on Mondays, it's a highlight of my week to connect with her and with other people with MCAS and learn about the benefits of Qigong.
+I love volunteering to deliver the Qigong sessions, it's a highlight of my week to connect with other people with MCAS and learn about the benefits of Qigong.